 “Last Defence” - Slow and purposeful, the fifteenth track on the album uses some sweet retro cyberpunk synths to evoke some sort of climactic reckoning.
 I'm reminded of the movie Lawnmower Man (crap movie, not to be a reflection on this song).
 I think it's the retro "virtual reality/cyberpunk" vibes throughout the song.
 Another of my favourites from the album.

 “Reconfiguration - Cyberpunk Mix” - Cool pounding bass and filtered beats and chords take us on a hard and futuristic adventure with choice arps and elaborate high notes.
 The Droid is having fun here with all kinds of effects on the various instruments, expertly put together with great phrasing to keep us hooked until the end.

 “It's My Life (feat.
 Millennium Falck)” - Another collaboration between Finns, this time we have Millennium Falck lending his vocals to a cover of Bon Jovi's "It's My Life".
-The boys unleashed this amazing cover live at Helsinki Synth City Winter Warmer in February 2020 (they made the track just two weeks before the concert, and practiced it during soundcheck), and here we have a studio version.
+The boys unleashed this amazing cover live at Helsinki Synth City Festival in 2019, and here we have a studio version.
 Falck's urgent vocals compliment Droid's use of synths and electric guitars to really tickle our nostalgic feelings.
 I'd be a damn liar if I didn't admit this is one of the best songs on the album.
 Well produced, great singing, neat supporting vocoder and guitars.
 What's not to love?

 “Rocket Machine - Instrumental” - Subtract Levinsky's horror themed vocals, and this track sounds somewhat different.
 It's more traditional synth or even soundtrack now.
 Perhaps another contender for a Transformers Movie OST track.